-Clause 13 of the Bill would remove the 'Work Related Activity Component' (WRAC) payment of Employment and Support Allowance (ESA), reducing the income of people who are temporarily unable to work as a result of illness or disability.
+Clause 13 would remove the 'Work Related Activity Component' (WRAC) payment of

+Employment and Support Allowance (ESA), reducing the income of people assessed as being temporarily unable to work due to illness or disability.xi

 One of the most basic functions of a social security system is to protect people who are unable to work because of ill health and disability.
 Yet, people with disabilities have already been disproportionately affected by benefit cuts.
 The removal of WRAC will cause further stress and instability.
-It could also be counterproductive if it forces claimants into work too soon.
+The WRAC group includes many claimants who have long-term or progressive conditions and will be unable to work for a significant time, if at all.
+In such cases the removal of WRAC could represent a significant cut to income over a long period of time.
+For other WRAC claimants the change risks being counterproductive if it forces them into work too soon.

-The removal of WRAC has been proposed because the government believes the current system "creates a financial incentive to claim sickness benefits over jobseekers allowance"xi.
+The removal of WRAC has been proposed because the government believes the current system "creates a financial incentive to claim sickness benefits over jobseekers allowance"xii.
 This is the latest in a long line of announcements implying that large numbers of people claiming disability or sickness benefits are doing so by choice and are somehow 'shirking' or 'skiving'.
 With little real evidence to back them up, such statements are incredibly unhelpful.
 At best they prevent reasoned debate based on an understanding of the realities facing social security claimants.
 At worst they deliberately seek to build public support for damaging cuts by creating social divisions based on misleading caricatures.